Scientific productivity as a random walk: Results

 Across the parameter space, we find that high variance in the early career paired with low variance in the later career \mbox{$\alpha_2 < \alpha_1$}, reliably produces a canonical trajectory at the individual level~(\cref{fig:simplified_canonical}C,F), while other choices of variances typically do not~(\cref{fig:simplified_canonical}B,D,E).
 In contrast, low variance in the early career followed by a higher variance later \mbox{$\alpha_1 < \alpha_2$} tends to produce an aggregate trajectory with a ``bounce'', in which the average productivity falls to an early nadir, and then gradually rises over time.
 When the variances are equal or nearly so, the average productivity instead tends to rise to a level that is proportional to the variance's magnitude.
 Finally, regardless of the parameterization, most individual trajectories do not follow the corresponding aggregate trajectory, and instead individual trajectories exhibit the broad diversity of shapes observed in empirical data~\cite{way2017misleading}.

-The appearance of the canonical trajectory when \mbox{$\alpha_1 > \alpha_2$} occurs for a straightforward mathematical reason: because the random walk tends to drift toward zero ($\mu=-1$), but productivity cannot be negative ($q_t \ge 0$), the random walk's expected value will tend to relax onto a value that is roughly proportional to the variance.
+The appearance of the canonical trajectory when \mbox{$\alpha_1 > \alpha_2$} occurs for a straightforward mathematical reason: because the random walk tends to drift toward zero ($\mu=-1$), but productivity cannot be negative ($q_t \ge 0$), the Markov chain's expected value will tend to relax onto a value that is roughly proportional to the variance.
 (We derive this behavior analytically in the Supporting Information.)
-Hence, the canonical pattern appears because initial productivity $q_0$ is close to zero, causing the average productivity to rise initially.
-But, because $\alpha_1 > \alpha_2$, the random walk overshoots the expected productivity of the later career period, and at the beginning of that period, when the variance shifts to its lower value, the expected productivity then gradually falls.
+The canonical pattern appears because initial productivity $q_0$ is close to zero, causing the average productivity to rise initially.
+But, because $\alpha_1 > \alpha_2$, the Markov chain overshoots the expected productivity of the later career period, and at the beginning of that period, when the variance shifts to its lower value, the expected productivity then gradually falls.
 Hence, the canonical pattern can be explained as a natural consequence of a reduction in the variance of annual productivity over a career.